 Evidence that animal ornamentation or weaponry represent costly handicaps is mixed or even contradictory (Husak & Swallow, 2011), potentially reflecting trade-offs among traits with varying degrees of functional relevance to performance (Lailvaux & Husak, 2014).
-In men, androgens exert their effects on a suite of sexually dimorphic traits (Dixson, 2016), some of which function directly during fights (Puts, 2010; 2016) while others may (Dixson et al., 2005; Grueter et al., 2015).
+In men, androgens exert their effects on a suite of sexually dimorphic traits (Dixson, 2016), some of which function directly during fights (Puts, 2010; 2016) while others may not (Dixson et al., 2005; Grueter et al., 2015).
 It is possible that some weapons evolved as dishonest signals, enhancing perceived formidability while not being associated with fighting ability.
 For example, in slender crayfish (Cherax dispar), males with larger claws are dominant over males with smaller claws, yet claw size is not positively correlated with muscle strength (Wilson et al., 2007; 2009).
 While men’s secondary sexual characters are androgen-dependent muscularity, the androgenic processes that give rise to their expression differ in several ways (Dixson, 2016).
 Masculine facial morphology, which includes a robust midface, pronounced brow ridge and enlarged jaw, muscularity, height and aggressive behaviours emerge under the effects of testosterone (Dixson, 2016).
 However, beards develop due to the conversion of testosterone to dihydrotestosterone via 5 alpha reductase enzyme activity in the root of hairs (Randall, 2008) and the extent to which androgenic processes produce beards is largely genetic (Hamilton, 1964).
-As a result, highly muscular and masculine looking males may row little facial hair while less formidable males may grow profuse beards.
+As a result, highly muscular and masculine looking males may grow little facial hair while less formidable males may grow profuse beards.
 Research quantifying facial morphometrics shows that beards enhance facial masculinity and dominance among men by exaggerating the apparent size of the jaw structure (Dixson et al., 2017a), the midface (Sherlock et al., 2016) and augmenting the saliency of agonistic expressions (Dixson & Vasey, 2012).
 Whether or not beards are dishonest signals of formidability that curtail the costs of engaging in fights would be worthwhile pursuing in future research.
 For the present, our data suggest that the human beard may not provide an advantage in direct male-male competition via protection or through signaling superior fighting ability.

 References